hacktoberfest-codex/In-Search-of-Sounds/README.md

 ## Contact Us

-If you have any questions or feedback, please reach out to us at [email@example.com].

  We hope our web application helps children improve their speech articulation and makes the therapy process enjoyable and effective!

 ## Overview